Andorra: Country and Foreign Investment

 Entry and Residence

 Tourist visas are issued freely.
-The New Law on Residency was introduced in 2012 and applies to all applicants from June 27, 2012.
-From this date onwards, two categories of residency have been introduced:
+The New Law on Residency was introduced in 2012 and applies to all applicants from 27 June 2012.
+From this date onwards, two categories of residence have been introduced:

 Category B: Essentially a business permit.
 The permit will be granted to businesses who conduct at least 85% their activity outside Andorra.
 Instead of the 'top up' investment, category B permit holders are subject to a 10% tax.

-Prior to the introduction of the new law, the Law on Passive Residence Permits November 2006 established that a quota would be determined periodically according to the “economic and social needs of the Principality of Andorra”.
+Before the new law was introduced, the Law on Passive Residence Permits November 2006 established that a quota would be determined periodically according to the “economic and social needs of the Principality of Andorra”.